 - The Running Gag of Mortimer trying and failing to get Minnie to kiss him under the mistletoe returns in "Clarabelle's Christmas List".

 - The Headless Horseman screaming like a little girl when a hollow Jack-o-lantern ends up on Ichabod Crane's head in "Halloween with Hades".

 - At the end of "Pete's House of Villains", he's forced to clean the place up.
 As he's scrubbing the floors dressed in Cinderella's "maid" outfit, Lady Tremaine (Cinderella's stepmother) appears behind him, looming over him with that same smug grin she uses when she makes her stepdaughter miserable.
 Pete is creeped out as she's doing this, and nervously laughs as he tells her to quit staring at him.

 - "Rollercoaster Painters" has Mickey and Donald in a paint war while riding the coaster, only for the frantic madness to freeze momentarily to allow Goofy (floating upwards on balloons) to pass them.

-- In "Pit Crew", Goofy counts down a Long List of puns about gas, including the gas meter, gas mask, gas valve, gas lamp, gastropod and the "gas-t of honor" (the Mad Hatter).
+- Anytime Goofy counts down a Long List of puns.
+Such as in "Pit Crew" about gas, including the gas meter, gas mask, gas valve, gas lamp, gastropod and the "gas-t of honor" (the Mad Hatter).

-- After Goofy's hat is ruined, he tries on Donald's hat, Mickey's ears and their girlfriends' bows.
+- Also from "Pit Crew".
+After Goofy's hat is ruined, he tries on Donald's hat, Mickey's ears and their girlfriends' bows.